- How does one become a Cal State East Bay student?

 - Students must be in good standing, be matriculated in a degree program (undergraduate or graduate) and have a full-time schedule (12 quarter units for undergraduates and 8 units of graduate level courses for graduate status) at Cal State East Bay in order to participate in the program.
 Cross-registration with UCB is normally not permitted during your first term of enrollment at Cal State East Bay.
 (Note that UCB is on the early Semester Calendar and Cal State East Bay is on the Quarter Calendar.)

 - Each campus has appointed a coordinator of the cooperative program who verifies the satisfaction of conditions 1-4 for each prospective participating student.
-Planning, Enrollment Management, and Student Affairs coordinates the program at Cal State East Bay.
+The Office of the Registrar coordinates the program at Cal State East Bay.

 - No additional costs are charged to the student at Cal State East Bay.
 However, you will be billed the Cal State East Bay rates for the total academic load in the combined registrations.
 Because of the interval involved in sending transcripts, there will be a time lag in the appearance of grades on Cal State East Bay's permanent records.